 Overall, their level of cognitive decline was 40 percent faster than those with normal hearing.
 They also had more problems with other higher-level brain functions, including thinking and memory, which occurred on average approximately three years prior to those who didn’t have hearing problems.
 In addition, the more severe their hearing loss at the beginning of the study the more severe their cognitive decline was overtime.

-Dr. Lin suggested three ways that may explain why poor hearing and dementia are connected.
+Dr. Lin suggested three ways that may explain why poor hearing and forgetfulness are connected.

 The first is what is known as “cognitive load” — when you have difficulty hearing your brain receives messages that are hard to decipher, forcing it to work much harder.